 How to install Windows 10 without a Microsoft account: Create a new user account

 Another method of using a local account is to create a local account as an alternative.
 To do this, open the Start Menu and navigate to Settings> Accounts> Your Account> Family and other users.
 In the Other Users section, you’ll see an option to Add someone else to this PC.

-Click this link and then when you are prompted to enter an email address choose I don’t have this person’s credentials and on the next page click Add a user without a Microsoft account .
-Now just enter the username and password you want for the account and it will be generated.
+Click this link, and then when you are prompted to enter an email address, choose I don’t have this person’s credentials, and on the next page, click Add a user without a Microsoft account.
+Now enter the username and password you want for the account, and it will be generated.

-The new account will be a standard user, but if you want to upgrade it to an Administrator when you are in the Family & other users section click on the account and select Change account type and select Administrator.
+The new account will be a standard user, but if you want to upgrade it to an Administrator when you are in the Family & other users section, click on the account and select Change account type, and choose Administrator.

 That’s it; you can now log into your computer without a Microsoft account.